gini/mobile-skills-challenge/android-skills-challenge.md

 We are interested in seeing how you approach integrating our SDK into an app.
 We have no specific UI requirements.

-Please don’t spend more than four hours on this.
+Please don’t spend more than four hours on this and prioritize fulfilling the [requirements](#requirements).

+The challenge can be incomplete as long as it contains a short description of the next steps.

 You can either send us your project in a zip via email or send us a link to your repository.
 If you use GitHub and don't want to make your repository public then please invite the following two GitHub handles to view your repository: `zladzeyka` and `a-szotyori`.